risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    provides create, read, update, delete CRUD interface for querying and modifying the cluster state over a restful api

-   ``kebectl`` command can be used to create, updtate, delete and get / read api objects - CRUD
+   ``kubectl`` command can be used to create, update, delete and get/read api objects - CRUD

-   all objects like pods or services are persistent enteties being represented by declarative intent - desired state
+   all objects like pods or services are persistent entities being represented by declarative intent- the desired state

    api version and software version are not directly related

 |

 spec - desired state - declarative intent - yaml
-   all indentation in yaml is achieved by 2 spaces not tabs
+   all indentation in yaml is achieved by 2 spaces, not tabs

-   if at any time specific object status does not match the object's spec, the cluster master / control plane will work on corrections to make the match
+   if at any time specific object status does not match the object's spec, the cluster master/control plane will work on corrections to make the match

-   to create object based on existing spec yaml file run ``kubectl create -f nginx-spec-file.yaml``
+   to create an object based on existing spec yaml file run ``kubectl create -f nginx-spec-file.yaml``

-   ``kubectl`` command converts any yaml format into json as api request body must contain json
+   ``kubectl`` command converts any yaml format into JSON as api request body must contain JSON

    show specific deployment in yaml ``kubectl get deployment myDeployment -o yaml``

-   objects always have a matadata, at minimum name and uid
+   objects always have metadata, at minimum name and uid

    object name - user given and uid - cluster given, must be unique for a particular kind of objects, no two pods named identically

    name - up to 253 characters, can contain dashes and periods `- .`

-   spec's conteiner value specifies
+   spec's container value specifies

    - container image